Madame de Pompadour

 Château de Bellevue was a small castle commissioned by Madame de Pompadour and built by her architect Lassurance.
 Unfortunately, it was looted after the French Revolution, and completely demolished in 1823.

-Château de Champs, at Champs-sur-Marne was hired by the Pompadour from the duc de La Vallière.
+Château de Champs-sur-Marne, near Paris, was hired by de Pompadour from the duc de La Vallière.
 She spent 200,000 livres in 18 months to redecorate it.
 She left it then because the King did not like it there.
+You can read more about this palace if you click here.

 The Élysée Palace, nowadays the official residence of the president of the French Republic, was Jeanne’s house in Paris.
 She had her favourite architect, Lassurance, make some adjustments and changed the gardens.